Notes on Health & Fitness

 UV radiation, sun shine, cod-liver oil.

-- 🍳 Vitamin K2 is good for the teeth and bones, improved insulin sensitivity, exercise performance, brain health, etc. You need proper amounts of magnesium, calcium and zinc.
+- 🍳 Vitamin K2 is good for the teeth and bones, improved insulin sensitivity, exercise performance, brain health, etc. You need proper amounts of magnesium, calcium and zinc for this vitamin to be efficient.

 Grass-fed animals, pasture-raised chicken eggs, cheese.